brumhard/alligotor/README.md

 slice containing the string and it will automatically be converted to the target type if possible.
 Any other type is used directly leading to an error on type mismatch.

+> You should not return structs directly since this could lead to errors if some struct properties are set and others
+> are not.
+This would then overwrite the target with the zero value, which is not intended.

 The received fields match directly to the fields in the config.
 So for example for a config struct like the following:

 ```Go